 - The 53 London Affordable Rent units will be in a single development (Building D2) and not distributed across the scheme.
 Social segregation of this kind is not acceptable.

-- It is not environmentally sustainable Towers use more embedded carbon to build, and more energy to use.
+- It is not environmentally sustainable.
+Towers use more embedded carbon to build, and more energy in their use.

-The long and detailed objection to the application from the Old Oak Neighbourhood Forum can be found at this link Portal Way Draft objection V6
+The detailed objection to the application from the Old Oak Neighbourhood Forum can be found at this link One Portal Way objection No.1.
+The Forum submitted in mid February 2022 an OONF Objection 2.V4 which covers 7 grounds for refusal or withdrawal of the proposals including fire safety and evacuation measures for a 56 storey building.